Is Guess a Luxury Brand 2023? 5 Surprising Reasons It’s Not

 Brand Positioning

-This difference in positioning becomes evident when comparing Guess with other luxury brands like Gucci or Chanel, which are known for their artisan craftsmanship, limited edition items, and unrivaled attention to detail.
+This difference in positioning becomes evident when comparing Guess with other luxury brands like Gucci or Chanel, known for their artisan craftsmanship, limited edition items, and unrivaled attention to detail.
 Guess mainly focuses on catering to a broader market by providing fashionable clothing and accessories that are still affordable for the average consumer.

 Product Quality and Materials

-As you’re wondering “is Guess a luxury brand?”, one factor to consider is the product quality and materials used.
+As you’re wondering, “is Guess a luxury brand?”, one factor to consider is the product quality and materials used.
 Luxury brands are known for using the finest materials available and having their products handmade by skilled artisans.
 Guess, on the other hand, has a different approach when it comes to manufacturing their items.

 Additionally, the higher prices of luxury brands often come from their craftsmanship and material quality.
 For example, prices of luxury clothing and shoes have advanced modestly, showing that consumers are willing to pay more for the robust guarantees on product quality.